 Dominic first had an nasogastric feeding tube (an NG tube) at the age of 4 months.
 At this point we knew he had pretty bad silent reflux and that he seemed to react to almost everything that I ate (I was breastfeeding him).
 He was failing to thrive, despite my best efforts, and so he was admitted to hospital to see if the nurses could get him to eat.
 They couldn’t, so Dominic got a feeding tube.
 It felt like a great big slap in the face at the time and I cried, a lot.

 It was an entirely alien world that was thrust upon me without anyone stopping to check if I was actually capable of dealing with it.
 Dominic already screamed in pain all hours of the day and night because of the reflux, and now there was something stuck to his face and shoved up his nose that little fingers could pull out quite easily.
-I was a single mother with three young children and driving backwards and forwards to the hospital to have it reinserted just wasn’t the best use of my time.
+I was a single mother with three young children, who may benefit from a single mother assistance, and driving backwards and forwards to the hospital to have it reinserted just wasn’t the best use of my time.
 After I’d seen the nurse reinsert it a few times, I asked if I could be taught to do it at home.
 At the time it seemed like the best option, but as I sat by myself at home a few days after I had been taught, with my baby wrapped in a blanket to stop little arms from grabbing the tube as I inserted it and he screamed and choked and then screamed some more I wondered if I could sink any lower than I felt at that moment.
 The pain of inflicting such a violent and invasive act that petrified my baby broke me a little bit more each and every time I had to do it.
 I am still a huge advocate of learning the skills necessary to keep your family as independent as possible, but this first venture into the world of special needs parenting was such a shock that it reverberated to the very core of what I believed mothering was about, and left me feeling like I somehow wasn’t a proper mother as I couldn’t provide the secure nurturing environment that all babies deserve.

 Over the months I got faster and more efficient at reinserting the feeding tube, and I even found a technique to tape the bugger in place to ensure that it lasted as long as possible.
 You can see how I taped the nasogastric tube here.